Ben-Leahy/FIT3143-Parallel/Notes/Coding Notes.md

 float area_of_square(float side){ return pow(side,2);}

 Pointers:
+char * var-> pointer to a char
+&var -> the address of var
+*pVar -> value pointed to by pVar

 int x = 43;
-int *pX = &x; (or int *pX = &x)  //pX is a variable of type: pointer to integer.
+int *pX = &x; (or int* pX = &x)  //pX is a variable of type: pointer to integer.
 It points to the location/address of x. int y = *pX     //y is a variable of type: integer.
 It stores the value pointed to by the pointer pX

 More general things:
-%d for int, %s for string.
-Basic variables can be redefined, but not strings nor constants..
+%d for int, %s for string, %lf for double scanning, %f for double printing, %c char Basic variables can be redefined, but not strings nor constants..
-An array automatically decays, in most cases, into a pointer to the first element.
+An array automatically decays, in most cases, into a pointer to the first element. printf prints, scanf scans for multiple simple types but stops after a space,

+With files:
+fprintf just prints what's inside like printf, except with the pointer to the file also as an input fscanf(pointer to file, "pattern we are matching like text %d", address of variables matched in pattern)